metomi/rose/sphinx/developing/auto-cli-api.rst

 The rose command line API is auto-documented by the extension ``auto-cli-api``.

 This translates the rose CLI help into reStructuredText.
-To keep the CLI docs clean they are written in a plain format which has some RreStructuredText features built in.
+To keep the CLI docs clean they are written in a plain format which has some reStructuredText features built in.